 In a medium saucepan, whisk the sugar and cornstarch together.

-In a cup or small bowl, whisk the egg and separate yolk until slightly beaten, then whisk the eggs into the milk mixture in the saucepan.
+In a cup or small bowl, whisk the egg and second egg yolk until slightly beaten, then whisk the eggs into the milk mixture in the saucepan.

-Put the saucepan over medium heat and cook, stirring constantly, until the mix is thickened and bubbly.
+Put the saucepan over medium heat and cook, stirring constantly, until the mixture is thickened and bubbly.

-Put the pudding through a strainer and then spoon into individual serving bowls.
+Put the pudding through a strainer and then spoon into individual serving bowls (or one larger bowl).

-Garnish with mint, lemon slices, blueberries, nonpareils or whipped cream, as desired.
+Garnish each bowl with mint, lemon slices, blueberries, nonpareils, or whipped cream, as desired.